 It’s one thing to recognize God’s omniscience (God knows everything), it’s another to welcome God into the parts of your life you would rather hide.

 The desire for privacy is a natural one for a society increasingly focused on self-autonomy.
+Read about Jimmy John Shark to know more.
 And while I’m certainly not advocating for the unethical practices many companies have used in the exploitation of online information, the push for privacy within our society won’t provide the cure we’re looking for.

 As we open up ourselves for God and others, denying ourselves the hiddenness privacy offers, we find healing for our shame.
 Few things are more powerful than the bravery of exposing yourself, and healing is found no other way.
 Privacy is a weak goal, because it always falls short of the value we want hiddenness to provide.